dynac-source/DYNAC-download/README.md

 DGUI V2R4 is a Python3 based GUI to DYNAC.
 Alternatively, the DYNAC code can be exectued from the terminal.
 DGUI V2R4 has been tested on LINUX (Mint 20 and older), MAC (Catalina and Mojave) and WINDOWS (11, 10 and 7) and requires DYNAC V6R19 or newer and python3.8 or newer.
 Instructions for installation after downloading are in the [DGUI User Guide](https://github.com/dynac-source/DYNAC-download/blob/main/dgui_UG.pdf).
-Modifications pertaining to DGUI V2R4 (6-Jan-2024): [dgui_modV2R4.txt](https://github.com/dynac-source/DYNAC-download/blob/main/dgui_modV2R4.txt) This file also contains the changes in DGUI V2R3 as compared to DGUI V2R2.
+Modifications pertaining to DGUI V2R4 (6-Jan-2024) are listed in [dgui_modV2R4.txt](https://github.com/dynac-source/DYNAC-download/blob/main/dgui_modV2R4.txt) This file also contains the changes in DGUI V2R3 as compared to DGUI V2R2.

 Please refer to the DGUI User Guide for download and installation instructions.
 DGUI source (.py) [dgui.py](https://github.com/dynac-source/DYNAC-download/blob/main/dgui.py)